-The George Segal Gallery facilitates several different kinds of educational and public programs.
+The George Segal Gallery has previously facilitated several different kinds of educational and public programs.

 Our 2018-2019 Programs

 The programs offered by the George Segal Gallery serve a wide variety of audiences and often incorporate interactive, inquiry and discussion-based tours of exhibitions, as well as art-making workshops and experiences.

 These programs are generally in the form of scheduled group/class visits to the George Segal Gallery, other exhibition spaces on campus, or off-site at the related school or community organization’s location.

 Please note the Gallery requests at least two weeks’ advanced communication for scheduling any group/class visit or tour.
 Please contact the Art Gallery Education Coordinator 973-655-6941 or firstname.lastname@example.org for more information and/or to schedule a visit.